emersondivB0/Data-Science-Learning/README.md

 **1-Pandas-Course/**: This folder contains all the topics related to the Pandas library, the most relevant methods for data preparation.

 **2-Seaborn-Course/**: This folder contains all the relevant methods related to the Seaborn library.

+**3-ML-Cassification-SKLearn/**: This folder contains all the topics related to Machine Learning, classification with SKLearn.